 If you’re reading this and don’t fully understand what hyperpigmentation and uneven skin tone even is, don’t worry, you’re not the only one.

-Uneven skin is an umbrella term used to describe a myriad of skin concerns that look as though your skin is inconsistently colored including hyperpigmentation as well as blotchiness, melasma, rosacea, age spots and more.
+An umbrella term used to describe a myriad of skin concerns that look as though your skin is inconsistently coloured including hyperpigmentation as well as blotchiness, melasma, rosacea, age spots and more.

 How is uneven skin tone and hyperpigmentation caused?